SpenceKonde/AVR-Guidance/LowLevel/ReadingAVRHex.md

 ## So...
 Okay..... great... now what....

-The table below shows the hex values of all instructions Where a digit is fixed, it's filled in on left
+The table below shows the hex values of all instructions Where a digit is always that way for a given instruction, it's filled in on left

 Annotated/most useful